This post shows students and new users how to enable Windows 11 built-in administrator accounts from the command line.

-Please type_strong_password_here with the actual password you want to use with the administrator account.
+Please type_strong_password_here with the password you want to use with the administrator account.

 With that, you should be able to log out from your current account and log in with the built-in administrator account that was originally disabled and hidden.

-You should be able to log in as the built-in administrator after enabling the account.
+After enabling the account, you should be able to log in as the built-in administrator.

 Disable the built-in administrator account

-If you wish to disable the built-in administrator account, simply run the commands below from an elevated command prompt window.
+If you wish to deactivate the built-in administrator account, simply run the commands below from an elevated command prompt window.

 net user Administrator /active:no

-Running the above command will disable the built-in administrator account and hide it from the log-in Windows.
+Running the above command will deactivate and hide the built-in administrator account from the log-in Windows.

-This post showed you how to enable the built-in administrator account that comes with Windows 11.
+This post showed you how to enable the built-in administrator account with Windows 11.
 If you find any error above, please use the comment form below to report.